Henrique-Gomes/Hello-World-Premium/README.md

 ## 1. How to use

-Run the command bellow on the project root directory.
+Run the command below on the project root directory.
 Requires an operating system.

 ```
 $ ./bin/hwp